Halle/100percenthuman/content/english/_index.md

     {{< rawhtml >}}<br><br><a href='contact' class='btn btn-primary'>Get Started</a><br><br>{{< /rawhtml >}}
     {{< /accordion >}}

-        {{< accordion title=\"Why UI tests?
+        {{< accordion title=\"Why UI/e2e tests?
 Why not unit tests or snapshot tests?\" >}}

     You should definitely have other tests!
 We can even discuss that if it is a need.
-It is also possible that some things that look like potential UI tests would be a better unit or snapshot test, and I will tell you if so.
-However, I think a good suite of UI tests is a great last defense against **product-level** surprises that arrive due to code assistants adding features much faster, but with less reasoning and less systematic/historical knowledge about your product.
+It is also possible that some things that look like potential UI or e2e tests would be a better unit or snapshot test, and I will tell you if so.
+However, I think a good suite of UI and/or e2e tests is a great last defense against **product-level** surprises that arrive due to code assistants adding features much faster, but with less reasoning and less systematic/historical knowledge about your product.

     {{< rawhtml >}}<br><br><a href='contact' class='btn btn-primary'>Get Started</a><br><br>{{< /rawhtml >}}
     {{< /accordion >}}